ducviettiendoan/db-cache-sync/README.md

 # db-cache-sync (to be updated)

 A sample service dealing with various scenarios where cache and database synchronization is essential in real-time using background processes.
+## Description
+This project has 3 services in total.
+For now sb and sa service only support GET and POST method.
+### Service sb
+This is the central service which has its own cache and the goal is to sync sb's cache with the PostgresDB.
+Since it's the central service (meaning other service such as sa could  depend on it), we add replications to sb.
+The default number of replication is 2, modification could be made in the /sb/k8s.yml file.
+### Service sa
+This service use to interrupt the sync state of sb's cache by interact directly to the PostgresDB.
+To keep the sync state for sb (real-time) we use a Kafka background process to publish message and let sb receive a message with the updated information.
+### Service jenkins-job
+A Jenkins pipeline use this service to automatically check for any out-of-sync data between the main datasource and sb's cache.
+This process could be scheduled at a specific time.

 ## Getting Started
 1. **Pre-installation:**